traiding-bot-project/AI-trading-bot/README.md

 ## How to manually test changes

-### To check FastAPI endpoints you should run a server and manually check links.
+### To check FastAPI endpoints you should run a server and manually check links

 - Run server `python main.py`
 - Check endpoint: